 - Tuition balance paid after financial aid eligibility determination

 How to Apply

 - First, apply for the Apprenticeship Initiative by downloading the CCAI Application.
 E-mail your completed application to email@example.com or contact the program staff for hard copies and/or assistance.

 - Apply for Columbia College at www.gocolumbia.edu/admissions/

 - Apply for Financial Aid at www.gocolumbia.edu/financial_aid/

 Hospitality and culinary arts apprentices are hired by one of our two employer partners, Black Oak Casino Resort or Evergreen Lodge & Rush Creek Lodge.
-At least 48 students will have the opportunity to complete a Certificate of Achievement moving toward an Associate of Science degree, while working as paid apprentices.
+Students have the opportunity to complete a Certificate of Achievement and eventually an Associate of Science degree while working as paid apprentices.
 Apprentices rotate through different professional areas at the employer site over an 18-24 month period, to receive comprehensive training in a range of positions that could include a combination of front desk, housekeeping, maintenance, beverage management, retail, recreation and several aspects of kitchen and food service.
 While working, apprentices take industry-related coursework and complete additional general education courses and electives to fulfill requirements for an Associate of Science degree.